sttp/Specification/Sections/TSSCAlgorithm.md

 The Time-series Special Compression algorithm (TSSC) was specifically designed for STTP and is used to quickly compress streaming time-series data packets with very good compression ratios.

-TSSC is a stateful compression algorithm is intended only be used when the STTP data channel functions are established with a reliable transport protocol, e.g., TCP.
+TSSC is a stateful compression algorithm is intended to be used when the STTP data channel functions are established with a reliable transport protocol, e.g., TCP.

 Fundamentally TSSC works by applying simple XOR based compression techniques and only sending bits of data that have changed since the last saved state.
 Although many compression algorithms use this technique for compression, TSSC achieves high compression ratios with the same techniques by taking advantage of the data point structure in use by STTP, i.e., that data points are based on a fixed set of elements, specifically an identifier, a timestamp, a set of quality flags and a value block.
 From a stateful compression perspective, each of these structural elements can be treated as four separate compression streams and handled differently based on their nature and repeating patterns in the continuous data.